-We rely almost exclusively on a combination of trade secrets and employee confidentiality agreements to safeguard our intellectual property.
-We hold two patents, obtained in Canada and the United States, which are valid until 2029.
+In addition to holding certain patents, we rely on a combination of trade secrets and employee confidentiality agreements to safeguard our intellectual property.
+We hold two patents, obtained in Canada and the United States, which will expire in 2029.
 We have not applied for patents in other countries with respect to the process for which we hold the foregoing patents.
-We have deliberately chosen to limit our patent position as most of our intellectual property and know-how is process related.
+We have deliberately chosen to limit our patent position for this technology as most of our intellectual property and knowhow is process related.
+We also have two international patent applications that are currently pending (PCT applications).
+These applications relate to two different technologies.
+Regarding these two technologies, we will likely adopt a different strategy and we are planning to file national entry phases in different countries.